Return to office is ‘dead,' Stanford economist says. Here's why

 However, since work-from-home arrangements also save companies money, it's likely a severe recession would be necessary to see a meaningful decline, Bloom said.

-Long-term trends suggest the share of employees who work from home is only likely to grow from here, likely starting in 2025, Bloom said.
+Long-term trends suggest the share of employees who work from home is only likely to grow from here, possibly starting in 2025, Bloom said.